fioprotocol/fips/fip-3.md

 * Payer 2 sends index_for_payer_2 and BTC and receives:
   * YYY - Payer 2 decrypts Secret 3 with their private key
   * GHI - Payer 2 decrypts NBPA with Secret 3

 ### FIO Request and FIO Data
-#### New Funds Request
+#### New Private Funds Request
-* Payee initiate a [new_funds_request](https://developers.fioprotocol.io/api/api-spec/reference/new-funds-request/new-funds-request-model) to Payer (types FIO Address into wallet)
+* Payee initiate a new private funds request to Payer (types FIO Address into wallet)
 * Payee's wallet checks to see if Payee is added to Payer's whitelist:
   * Fetches FIO Public Key associated to Payer FIO Address
-  * Uses Payee's FIO Private Key and Payer's FIO Public Key to derive a shared secret (Secret) using Diffie-Hellman Key Exchange scheme.
+  * Uses Payee's FIO Private Key and Payer's FIO Public Key to derive a shared secret (Secret) using [Diffie-Hellman Key Exchange scheme](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
   * Computes look-up index
     * Payee's FIO Public Key hashed using [Hash Function A](https://github.com/fioprotocol/fiojs/blob/3b3604bb148043dfb7e7c2982f4146a59d43afbe/src/tests/encryption-fio.test.ts#L65) and Secret as initialization vector.
   * Check blockchain if look-up index is associated with Payer's FIO Address
-* Payee's wallet submits new_funds_request with:
+* Payee's wallet submits new private funds request with:
   * Unencrypted:
     * Payee FIO Public Key.
 This will allow Payee to locate their own requests.
     * Payee's FIO Address.
 This will be used to deduct bundled transactions.